 |Penn Lincoln Hotel (Wilkinsburg)|

 Point Park University has made application to demolish three historic commercial buildings on Forbes Avenue near Wood Street in downtown Pittsburgh.
+These are contributing structures in a National Register Historic District!
+UPDATE: Demolished as of February, 2016.

 |Endangered: historic buildings near Forbes and Wood St.(downtown Pittsburgh)|